opnfv/armband/docs/installation-instruction.rst

 ------------------------

-First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the AArch64 Brahmaputra release can be found at *Reference: 2*
+First of all, the Fuel deployment ISO image needs to be retrieved, the ArmbandFuel .iso image of the AArch64 Brahmaputra release can be found at *Reference: 2*

 Building the ISO image
 ----------------------

-Alternatively, you may build the  .iso from source by cloning the opnfv/armband git repository.
+Alternatively, you may build the ArmbandFuel .iso from source by cloning the opnfv/armband git repository.
 To retrieve the repository for the AArch64 Brahmaputra 3.0 release use the following command:

 $ git clone https://gerrit.opnfv.org/gerrit/armband

-Check-out the Brahmaputra stable branch to set the branch to the baseline required to replicate the Brahmaputra release:
+Check-out the Brahmaputra release tag to set the branch to the baseline required to replicate the Brahmaputra release:

-$ git checkout stable/brahmaputra
+$ git checkout brahmaputra.3.0

 Go to the armband directory and build the .iso: